Whitey Bulger: Extortion of drug dealers

+In December 1984, Assistant U.S. Attorney Gary Crossen was granted court permission to wiretap Bulger.
+The DEA inserted a listening device in the windowsill of a condominium where Bulger lived in the Louisburg Square apartment complex in Quincy, but picked up little other than the sound of a television.
+Drug agents then installed another bug in the panel of Bulger's car door; this device also failed to collect evidence as the car radio drowned out any conversation in the car.
+On March 11, 1985, days after the car bug had been planted, Bulger took the vehicle to a garage in South Boston and had a mechanic disassemble the door.
+When he discovered a small microphone hidden inside, DEA agents arrived to retrieve the equipment.
+Flemmi later testified that Connolly had provided him and Bulger with information about developments in the investigation.
+Although numerous drug traffickers were indicted as a result of the DEA investigation, Bulger and Flemmi escaped any prosecution on narcotics charges until 1995.
+When Operation Beans concluded in mid-1985, DEA agent Steven Boeri sent Bulger and Flemmi a congratulations card.

-Most of South Boston's cocaine and marijuana trafficking was under the control of a crew led by mobster John Shea.
+By the late 1980s, most of South Boston's cocaine and marijuana trafficking was under the control of a crew led by mobster John "Red" Shea.
 According to Weeks, Bulger briefly considered killing Shea, but eventually decided to extort a weekly cut of his profits.
 Weeks also said that Bulger enforced strict rules over the dealers who operated on his territory, strictly forbidding the use of PCP and selling drugs to children, adding that those dealers who refused to play by his rules were violently driven out of his turf.
-In 1990, Shea and his associates were arrested at the end of an investigation by the DEA, the Boston Police, and the Massachusetts State Police.
-He quietly served a long prison sentence and refused to admit to having paid protection money to Bulger, Flemmi and Weeks.
+In August 1990, Shea and 50 others were arrested at the end of an investigation by the DEA, the Boston Police, and the Massachusetts State Police.
+Bulger, Flemmi and Weeks were subjected to intense DEA surveillance in 1989 and 1990 but escaped being charged in the investigation.
+The DEA crackdown—which targeted three separate drug rings, led by Shea, Paul Moore, and Hobart Willis, each of whom reported to Bulger—effectively put Bulger's drug operations out of business.
+Shea quietly served a long prison sentence and refused to admit to having paid protection money to Bulger, Flemmi and Weeks.
 He repeatedly got in fights with other inmates who accused Bulger of being "a rat."
 This earned Shea a legendary reputation in South Boston.

-It would not be until the 1999 cooperation of Weeks that Bulger, by then a fugitive, was conclusively linked to the drug trade by investigators.
+It was not until the 1999 cooperation of Weeks that Bulger, by then a fugitive, was conclusively linked to the drug trade by investigators.
 According to an interview conducted with Globe reporters Kevin Cullen and Shelley Murphy, Weeks "estimated that Whitey made about thirty million dollars... most of it from shaking down drug dealers to let them do business on his turf."